THAT NIGHT – EXTRAS WORLD

 Sector 7 was different from the slums.

-Clean.
-Organized.
-Buildings that weren't just salvaged rubble but actual architecture—pre-apocalypse structures maintained through hunter resources.
+It was clean and organized, The buildings around weren't just salvaged rubble but architecture, pre-apocalypse structures maintained through hunter resources.

-Jae-sung carried Yoo through security checkpoints.
-Each one scanned them—energy levels, threat assessment, biological markers.
+Jae-sung carried Yoo through security checkpoints, each one scanned them, showed energy levels, threat assessment, biological markers.

 At the third checkpoint, an alarm sounded.